Wave interference: Quantum interference

+The best known example of quantum interference is the double-slit experiment.
+In this experiment, matter waves from electrons, atoms or molecules approach a barrier with two slits in it.
+The part of the wavefunction going through one slit is associated with $\Psi_A (x, t)$ while the part going through the other slit is associated with $\Psi_B (x, t)$.
+The interference pattern occurs on the far side, observed by detectors suitable to the particles originating the matter wave.
+The pattern matches the optical double slit pattern.

 Applications

 Beat

 In acoustics, a beat is an interference pattern between two sounds of slightly different frequencies, perceived as a periodic variation in volume whose rate is the difference of the two frequencies.

 With tuning instruments that can produce sustained tones, beats can be readily recognized.
 Tuning two tones to a unison will present a peculiar effect: when the two tones are close in pitch but not identical, the difference in frequency generates the beating.
 The volume varies like in a tremolo as the sounds alternately interfere constructively and destructively.
 As the two tones gradually approach unison, the beating slows down and may become so slow as to be imperceptible.
 As the two tones get further apart, their beat frequency starts to approach the range of human pitch perception, the beating starts to sound like a note, and a combination tone is produced.
 This combination tone can also be referred to as a missing fundamental, as the beat frequency of any two tones is equivalent to the frequency of their implied fundamental frequency.